Dozodouzo/supybot-git/README.md

 * I (i. e., Alec Leamas) forked Mike's original work.
 Mike and I have agreed on not merging this fork with Mike's so this fork will be maintained separately.
-* It's now possible to track to several (by default all) branches in a repo.
+* It's now possible to track several (by default all) branches in a repo.
 * All configuration is done in supybot's config system, see Configuration below (no git.ini file anymore).
 * A group header has been added, see screenshots at